Vantage celebrates its 40th anniversary this year!

 As we cruise, we’ll witness exceptional views (weather permitting) of the Seven Sisters, a chain of seven breathtaking peaks.
 Often referred to as "The Centre of Norway," our next stop is Brønnøysund.
 Join our Adventure Leader on a walking tour to learn more about this beautiful town.

 Today, we’ll disembark in Trondheim, Norway’s third-largest city.
 This lively university town is known for its wide streets and colorful buildings.
-On a three-mile walking tour, we’ll pass architectural masterpieces like the Archbishop's Palace and the Old Town Bridge.
+You’ll have a full day at leisure to explore its cobblestone streets, architectural masterpieces, and famous attractions for yourself.

-We’ll then take a thrilling drive down the Atlantic Road, from Kristiansund to Molde.
+Take a thrilling drive down the Atlantic Road, from Kristiansund to Molde.
 Known as “the world’s most beautiful drive,” this awesome feat of engineering stretches across the lush coastal landscapes of several islets and islands.
 The vistas of the surrounding ocean are simply incredible.
-We’ll stop along the way for an authentic Nordic dinner experience.
+Along the way, we’ll stop for an authentic Nordic dinner experience.

 Disembark ship for a final evening in Bergen